kamilbakierzynski/flutter_cafe/README.md

 # Mobile App for Cafe
 This project is a fully working solution for small cafes.
 It was made from scratch during my learning process of Flutter.
-The design is by [Polina Todorova](https://dribbble.com/tpdesigned) for [StanVision](https://dribbble.com/stanvision) and was uploaded to [Dribbble.com](https://dribbble.com).
-I don't own the design.
+Part of the design is by [Polina Todorova](https://dribbble.com/tpdesigned) for [StanVision](https://dribbble.com/stanvision) and was uploaded to [Dribbble.com](https://dribbble.com).
 The app can be used to let the users order and collect items on site, collect points and use them for free coffees etc.

 ## Features